neharvard/neharvard/README.md

 🚀 When I'm not immersed in code, you can find me exploring the latest tech trends, participating in hackathons, or engaging in collaborative projects that push boundaries and foster innovation.

-🔗 Let's connect and collaborate on exciting projects!
-Feel free to explore my repositories and reach out for discussions, collaborations, or just to say hello.

 Happy coding! 😊💻